EnterpriseDB/tpa/docs/src/reconciling-local-changes.md

 ### Non-destructive, non-blocking changes
-Additive changes are often accommodated with no immediate operational issues, Consider manually adding an extension.
+Additive changes are often accommodated with no immediate operational issues.
+Consider manually adding a user.
+The new user will continue to exist and cause no issues with TPA at all.
+You may prefer to manage the user through TPA in which case you can declare it in `config.yml` but the existence of a manually-added user will cause no operational issues.

+Some manual additions can have more nuanced effects.
+Consider manually adding an extension.
 Because TPA does not make destructive changes, the extension will not be removed when `tpaexec deploy` is next run.
+**However**, if you made any changes to the Postgres configuration to accommodate the new extension these may be overwritten if you did not make them using one of TPA's supported mechanisms (see below).

-It should be noted however that, TPA will not make any attempt to modify the `config.yml` file to reflect this change and the new extension will be omitted from `tpaexec upgrade` which could lead to incompatible software versions existing on the cluster.
+Furthermore, TPA will not make any attempt to modify the `config.yml` file to reflect manual changes and the new extension will be omitted from `tpaexec upgrade` which could lead to incompatible software versions existing on the cluster.

 ### Destructive, non-blocking changes
 Destructive changes that are easily detected and do not block TPA's